bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   end of the line.
 A value larger than 0.5 will move the text towards the end point of the line.
 The value of 't' must be between 0 and 1.

-+ nocaption:1

-  When set to 1 this style asks that no caption text is to be shown.
-This option is currently utilized by figure, table, longtable, and listing blocks to specifically suppress the showing of caption text.

 + xgrid:<length>

   The xgrid-option expresses the number of Cartesian grid unit for each viewport